noahc3/Homebrew-Guide/hacking/nereba/safetyprecautions.rst

 By backing up your NAND (the Switch's internal memory), you will later be able to restore it in the event that anything goes wrong, essentially rewinding it back to a previous state.
 BIS keys are also good to backup so you can reinstall any firmware version manually should your NAND backup become corrupted or lost.

-1. Reboot into Hekate with PegaScape.
-After pressing the power button to enter sleep mode, **immediately hold the Vol- button to access the Hekate menu**.
+1. From within Atmosphere, hold the POWER button, select **'Power Options > Restart'** and then **immediately hold the Vol- button to access the Hekate menu**.

+    * If you are not in Atmosphere, use PegaScape to reboot to Hekate, and **immediately hold the Vol- button to access the Hekate menu** after tapping the Nereba icon.

 2. In Hekate, select **'Tools > Backup > Backup eMMC BOOT0/1'**

     * Use Volume +/- to change menu selection and Power to select an option.